Platform-OS/platformos-check/docs/checks/syntax_error.md

 {% if collection.size > 0 %}
 ```

-## Check Options
+## Configuration Options

-The default configuration for this check is the following:
+The default configuration for this check:

 ```yaml
 SyntaxError:
   enabled: true
 ```

-## When Not To Use It
+## Disabling This Check

-It is not safe to disable this rule.
+Disabling this check is not recommended.

 ## Version

-This check has been introduced in PlatformOS Check 0.0.1.
+This check has been introduced in platformOS Check 0.0.1.

 ## Resources